-As the supply of quality lumber diminishes, steel studs will replace their wood cousins more and more in home construction.
+As the supply of quality lumber diminishes, steel studs will replace their wood stud cousins more and more in home construction.
 You’ll like steel framing for the many advantages it has over wood: Steel studs are perfectly straight.
 They don’t shrink or split.
 Steel studs are light and easy to store, plus they resist fire, insects and rot.
 And you’ll really like the fact that steel studs are about 30 percent cheaper than wood.

-At first, you’ll find framing with steel studs to be slower than with wood, because you’ll be working with unfamiliar materials, techniques and tools.
+At first, you’ll find framing with steel studs to be slower than with wood studs, because you’ll be working with unfamiliar materials, techniques and tools.
 But once you get the hang of working with steel, it’s very user friendly.
 If you make a mistake, you can simply unscrew the steel parts and quickly get back on track.
 To get you started, we’ll show you how to build a small, non-weight bearing wall.

 You probably already own most of the tools needed for framing with steel studs.
-These include a tape measure, a straight-cut aviation metal snips, a plumb bob or 4-ft. level and a drill (preferably cordless with variable speeds and multiple clutch settings) with a 2-in. extension bit holder.
-Spend $30 more for these additional “must-have” tools: a C-clamp locking pliers (Photo 3) for temporarily clamping steel studs to tracks, and a sheet-metal locking pliers (also called a “duckbill pliers,” inset, Photo 4) for forming tight bends in steel track.
+These include a tape measure, straight-cut aviation metal snips, a plumb bob or 4-ft. level and a drill (preferably cordless with variable speeds and multiple clutch settings) with a 2-in. extension bit holder.
+Spend $30 more for these additional “must-have” tools: C-clamp locking pliers (Photo 3) for temporarily clamping steel studs to tracks, and sheet-metal locking pliers (also called “duckbill pliers,” inset, Photo 4) for forming tight bends in steel track.

 Basic steel stud cutting tips

 To cut individual steel studs and tracks, use straight-cut aviation snips (Photo 1).
-If you need to cut dozens of steel studs and tracks quickly, use a circular saw fitted with a toothless (Carborundum) metal-cutting blade ($7).
+If you need to cut dozens of metal studs and tracks quickly, use a circular saw fitted with a toothless (Carborundum) metal-cutting blade ($7).
 When cutting individual steel studs or tracks with a circular saw, cut on the closed (or “web”) side and support the piece tightly on sawhorses.
 Protect yourself from the showering sparks, acrid smoke and deafening noise by wearing safety glasses, a dust mask, long sleeves and hearing protection.

 Pro Tip: A Faster way to Cut Steel Studs